What are Terpenes

 Is considered the most dramatic Terpene due to its vast properties.
 Caryophyllene found in many herbs and condiments, pepper, cloves, rosemary, oregano, cinnamon basil, are just a few examples.
 This beauty provides a party of aromas from floral to earthy to citrus to earthy.
 Called beta-caryophyllene, you will find this as an ingredient in most aromatic oils.

 Caryophyllene is a bigger molecule than the above terpenes.
-It is a rare terpene in that, it can directly activate cannabinoid receptors.
+It is a rare terpene in that carries many direct benefits.

 Terpene Oil can be purchased, giving you the smell and tastes of the plant without the CBD or THC’s.
 To use in cooking or smoke, create your Vape Oils or Vape Juices.